NEONScience/NEON-Data-Skills/tutorials/R/Lidar/lidar-topography/veg_structure_and_chm/veg_structure_and_chm.md

 some rudimentary googling about Douglas fir allometry.
 It could definitely be improved on!
 3. Iterate over all trees.

+We'll use a simple `for` loop to do this:

     vegfil <- vegsub